vadzimk/bas/README.md

 ## Limitations of the current version
 - Generally Linkedin blocks you if you browse too much.
 There is a delay on crawling, but it is not adjusted to prevent blocking.
 There is a button to update Linkedin credentials once the previous account gets blocked.
 - Current version only has Linkedin Tasks in the frontend.
 Indeed tasks feature frontend is not implemented.
+- Playwright by Microsoft has a bug that leaks memory.
+I did not know that, so the headless browser may crash with error [Navigation failed because page crashed!](https://github.com/microsoft/playwright/issues/6319)

 ## Development
 ```bash